mindspore.Tensor.topk

 Warning

-• If sorted is set to False, due to different memory layout and traversal methods on different platforms, the display order of calculation results may be inconsistent when sorted is False.
+• Due to different memory layout and traversal methods on different platforms, the display order of calculation results may be inconsistent when sorted is False.

 If the self is a one-dimensional Tensor, finds the k largest or smallest entries in the Tensor, and outputs its value and index as a Tensor. values[k] is the k largest item in self, and its index is indices[k] .